 3. Book your Digs

-Struggle Dales attracts riders from across the country as far as Ireland, Jersey, Cornwall and the Scottish Highlands; all looking to book a bed on Saturday night.
+Struggle Moors attracts riders from across the country as far as Ireland, Jersey, Cornwall and the Scottish Highlands; all looking to book a bed on Saturday night.

-Harrogate has a wealth of hotels and BnBs to suit all budgets, but with hundreds of riders arriving en masse, now is the time to nab a good night's sleep.
+Helmsley and the surrounding area has a wealth of pubs with rooms, hotels and BnBs to suit all budgets, but with riders arriving en masse, now is the time to nab a good night's sleep.

 4. Stay Healthy